Language-Research-Technology/ldaca-website/content/news/posts/2025-LDaCA_Technical_Architecture_update/index.md

 The new API is an [RO-Crate](https://www.ldaca.edu.au/resources/glossary/#ro-crate) API, that we have affectionately called *AROCAPI*.
 AROCAPI is a generic API for collections of ‘objects’ (or ‘items’) which are described using RO-Crates.
 We are working together with John to create a new [Oni](https://www.ldaca.edu.au/resources/glossary/#oni) stack using this API, and have been evaluating the API throughout its development rather than waiting until John finishes his work on it.

 AROCAPI will extend data portals and act as a baseline for other infrastructure that uses RO-Crates.
-It is designed to work both “out of the box” with an industry-standard data portal UI and to be easily configurable for different audiences and domains.
-For example, PARADISEC will implement different authentication routes (using the existing “[Nabu](https://catalog.paradisec.org.au/)” catalog) for users to access data than the LDaCA data portal, which uses [CADRE](https://cadre.ada.edu.au/login).
+It is designed to work both "out of the box" with an industry-standard data portal UI and to be easily configurable for different audiences and domains.
+For example, PARADISEC will implement different authentication routes (using the existing "[Nabu](https://catalog.paradisec.org.au/)" catalog) for users to access data than the LDaCA data portal, which uses [CADRE](https://cadre.ada.edu.au/login).

 In addition to AROCAPI,  promising discussions are taking place with one of our partners about taking on LDaCA data long-term (instead of having to distribute the collections across partner institutions).
 This would give a consolidated basis for a language data repository and a broader Humanities data service.